Tunefix/CrossTalk/README.md

 **Note on the difference between OPUS and G722:**
 Some might wonder why I have the G722-codec in here.
 It has one big advantage over OPUS, and that is it will not "bubble".
 Instead the frequency-response gets lower as bandwith is lowered.
 (Bandwith is a function of the input sample-rate.)

-## Why is there no source here?
-I have not published the source, yet, and will continue to keep it unpublished.
-If there is enough demand for the source to be released, I probably will do it.